SEASON SUBSCRIPTIONS NOW AVAILABLE FOR SEASON 21!

 Starring Carla Noack and KCAT Company Member Jan Rogge

-Currently on stage in a critically acclaimed Broadway revival, The Roommate tells the story of the recently divorced Sharon who needs a new roommate in her Iowan home, and in comes Robyn looking for a place to hide.
+Fresh from a critically acclaimed Broadway revival, The Roommate tells the story of the recently divorced Sharon who needs a new roommate in her Iowa home, when in comes Robyn looking for a place to hide.
 The two women change each other’s lives and lead each other to discoveries surrounding aging, femininity, and identity in this hilarious dark comedy.
 The Roommate tugs at the heartstrings just as much as it tickles the funny bone.”
 (Louisville Magazine).

 Uncle Vanya